JINR-Russia-Serbia: in search for new projects at intersection of IT, physics, and biology

 Results of the meeting were summed up during the joint discussion.
 The possibility of further development of the information system (a joint project of MLIT and LRB), the inclusion of specialised algorithmic blocks and services for joint biomedical research were considered.
 The development of algorithms based on both classical methods and methods of machine and deep learning for automating the processing of histological research was of interest for participants.
 Joint research of scientific groups of Tver State University and the University of Belgrade on the basis of approaches developed by these scientific groups seems promising.

-Participants noted the effectiveness of the event’s format and agreed to organise a series of thematic seminars as the next practical step on the use of information technologies and algorithms for solving fundamental and applied problems in biology and physics.
+Participants noted the effectiveness of the event’s format and agreed to organize a series of thematic seminars as the next practical step on the use of information technologies and algorithms for solving fundamental and applied problems in biology and physics.